 In years past, customers were responsible for separating their own recyclables.
-Now, the state-of-the-art MRF handles the entire process.
+Now, the Cal-Waste MRF handles the entire process.

-While much of the MRF’s state-of-the-art approach involves automated, mechanical elements, people are crucial to its success.
-The facility houses a team of workers who sort and examine incoming materials to make sure no hazardous materials—such as hypodermic needles, scrap metal, bags or plastic wrap—cause damage to the machines or personnel.
+While much of the MRF’s operation involves automated, mechanical elements, people are crucial to its success.
+The facility houses a team of workers who sort and examine incoming materials to make sure no hazardous materials—such as hypodermic needles, household hazardous wastes, scrap metal, bags or plastic wrap—cause damage to the machines or personnel.

 After workers hand sort plastics into one of four categories, a 3,000 psi hydraulic ram is used to bale the separated cardboard, newspaper, mixed paper, plastics, tin and aluminum items.
-On average, Cal-Waste workers can process up to 44 items per minute.
+On average, Cal-Waste workers are able to sort up to 44 items per minute.

 Marketing and Shipping

-Once baled, all of the recyclable items are stored locally and prepared for sale to one of eight national and international brokers.
-Currently, Cal-Waste exports approximately 65 percent of its recyclables to China.
+Once baled, all of the recyclable items are stored locally and prepared for sale to national and international brokers.
+Demand, government policies and restrictions, determine where the recycled commodities go.
+Currently, Cal-Waste ships to both domestic and foreign recycling processors.